jigglepuff/StlOpenDataEtl/README.md

 _Status_: Unstarted

+This module is responsible for taking data of a given format and extracting it to an agreed upon, unifrom format

 ### Transformer

 _Author_: Looking for owner

 _Status_: Unstarted

+This module will mold the data into a usable state - pandas?
+Ah?

 ### Loader

 _Author_: Looking for owner

 _Status_: Unstarted

+This module is responsible for pushing the transformed data into a persistent datastore.

 ## Remote Data Sources